Consensys/security-workshop-for-devs/README.md

 #### GuardRails Alpha

 [Guardrails](https://www.guardrails.io) is a Github app that hooks into the development workflow and reports security issues on pull requests.
-To use it, install the [Guardrails Github app](https://github.com/apps/guardrails).
-We'll try it out later during the workshop.
+To try out Guardrails, for your own copy of the exercises by going to the [exercises repository](https://github.com/ConsenSys/devcon4-playground/) on clicking the "Fork" button on the top right.
+Then, install the [Guardrails Github app](https://github.com/apps/guardrails) and point it to your copy of the repo (we'll also go through this process in the workshop).

 #### Mythril Classic